filamentphp/filament/packages/tables/docs/10-advanced.md

     return $query->simplePaginate(($this->getTableRecordsPerPage() === 'all') ? $query->count() : $this->getTableRecordsPerPage());
 }
 ```
+What if I want to use it in a table builder that I opened to public.
+It doesn't have a resource it has app/Livewire/ListBlog.php .
+How to implement this?
 ### Using cursor pagination

 You may use cursor pagination by overriding `paginateTableQuery()` method.